 Choosing a Gestational Surrogate

 Gestational surrogacy involves a long commitment and unique relationship between the intended parents and the gestational surrogate.
 For this reason, it is important for patients to select a gestational carrier with whom they feel comfortable.
-To assess the compatibility between the intended parents and the surrogate, both parties may hold a number of interviews and meetings before an agreement is made to move forward.
+To assess the compatibility between the intended parents and the surrogate, both parties may hold several interviews and meetings before an agreement is made to move forward.